WIMM-IT/heracles/README.md

 ***As is common with UNIX command line tools, `heracles` does not ask for confirmation before performing bulk actions. `heracles search "." | heracles delete` will happily clear your records.*** If you do make a terrible mistake, note that the output text of most commands is either valid input for other commands, or can be used to create it.

+Scripts are also provided for using `heracles` to automate certificate requesting using WinAcme and CertBot.

-# Downloading
+# Getting Heracles

-Grab a binary for Windows, Mac or Linux at Releases. 👉
+See below for details on compiling your copy, or grab a binary for Windows, Mac or Linux at Releases. 👉

-# Compiling

-`heracles` can be compilied to a native executable anywhere the DotNet 8 SDK is available.

-1. Install the DotNet 8 SDK.
-See https://dotnet.microsoft.com/en-us/download for full details.
-   - Windows: `winget install Microsoft.DotNet.SDK.8`
-   - Ubuntu: `apt install dotnet-sdk-8.0`
-   - Mac: `brew install dotnet-sdk`
-2. Install the necessary compiler tools for your platform.
-See https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/#prerequisites for full details.
-3. `dotnet publish`

-This will create a native executable for the OS and architecture the code was compiled on, in the folder `Heracles.Console\bin\Release\net8.0\{os}-{arch}\publish\`.
-The `.pdb` debugging files can be ignored.

 # Requirements